-The committee is financed by the management fees and the special contribution to transport.
+The committee is financed by the administrative fees and the special contribution to transport.
 Without these revenues, the Committee could not exist.
-The amount parents pay is the price of a public transport ticket.
 The committee cooperates closely with the Karlsruhe School and Sports Authority, the KVV (Karlsruhe Verkehrsverbund) and the South-West Bus to organize and finance school buses and schooling